parallaxsecond/parsec-book/src/getting_started/README.md

 ## I Want to Use Parsec from the Command Line

 Take your first steps with Parsec using the command-line `parsec-tool`.
-Follow our [familiarisation guide](parsec_tool_use.md) to learn how to use the tool to check the service configuration, create key pairs, sign/decrypt messages and create certificate requests.
+Follow our [familiarization guide](parsec_tool_use.md) to learn how to use the tool to check the service configuration, create key pairs, sign/decrypt messages and create certificate requests.